Q. What could slow down the application process?

 Q. Can I get the original documents back?

 A. Yes.
-Please enclose a note with your documents indicating where you would like them returned.
+Please enclose a self-addressed and self stamped envelope with your documents indicating where you would like them returned.

 Q. If I am not employed in a social work capacity, how do I navigate the professional reference requirement?

 A. The College requires the professional reference to be your most recent supervisor(s) (social work related or not).
 This can be your most recent employment, private practice, volunteer or practicum supervisor.
 You can read more about the requirements here: Reference Requirements.

 Q. My supervisor is not a social worker nor do they hold a designation of any kind.
 Can they complete the professional reference form?

 A. Yes!
 Professional references do not need to be social workers or hold designations.
 The only qualification they need is to be your supervisor.

 Q. How do I know if the College has received the documents I have sent in?

 A. Log into your Applicant Portal to review the list of submitted and outstanding documentation.
 Please give College staff 10 business days to log submitted documentation before contacting the College to follow up.